tryoxiss/11ty-test/src/dnd-remade/basics.md

 | d6   | Commonly used for healing and health related actions |
 | d4   | Aside from being worse to step on than a lego piece, is often used for very light weapons or potion effects. |

+## Calculating Values

+Negative values are instead set to 0.
+So for example, a creature that deals 1d4-3 damage has an attack array of [0, 0, 0, 1] making it a very low threat.

 ## Item Rarity

 The following table has a list of all raritys you are the main tier system.
 All open for change, in both name color and description.